Pete Rose: Relationships and children

+Statutory rape allegation

-Rose filed a defamation suit against attorney John M. Dowd in July 2016, after Dowd had alleged in a radio interview the previous summer that Rose had committed statutory rape.
-A court document during the suit was released in July 2017 with a sworn statement alleging Rose had engaged in a sexual relationship with a minor in the 1970s.
-In light of these new allegations, the Phillies cancelled his upcoming Philadelphia Baseball Wall of Fame ceremony.
-On December 15, 2017, a judge dismissed the defamation lawsuit when both parties reached an agreement.
+Rose filed a defamation suit against John M. Dowd in July 2016, after Dowd had alleged in a radio interview the previous summer that Rose committed statutory rape.
+A motion filed in Dowd's defense contained a sworn statement from a woman who said that Rose had engaged in a sexual relationship with her in the 1970s, when she was a minor and he was in his mid-30s.
+Rose later acknowledged the relationship, defending himself by saying that he did not know that the girl, between 14 and 15 years old at the time, was a minor under Ohio state laws and that he did not have sex with her outside the state.
+Rose claimed he thought she was 16, which was the age of consent in Ohio at the time.
+In light of the allegation, the Phillies canceled his upcoming Philadelphia Baseball Wall of Fame ceremony.
+On December 15, 2017, a judge dismissed the suit when both parties reached an agreement.
+When questioned about it by Alex Coffey, a female reporter from The Philadelphia Inquirer, in August 2022, Rose replied, "It was 55 years ago, babe."

+Death

+Rose died at his home in Las Vegas, Nevada, on September 30, 2024, at the age of 83, from hypertensive and atherosclerotic cardiovascular disease.
+He had attended an autograph event in Franklin, Tennessee, the day prior.
+On February 10, 2025, after gaining permission from Manfred, the Reds announced that they would add #14 patches to their uniforms throughout the entire season in Rose's honor.

 Records and achievements

 Aside from the numerous records he set and individual titles he won, Rose was also honored with the 1968 Hutch Award, the 1969 Lou Gehrig Memorial Award, and the 1976 Roberto Clemente Award.
-Despite his status of permanent ineligibility for the Hall of Fame, Rose received 9.5% of the votes (17th place overall) in his first year on the ballot for the Baseball Writers.
+Despite his status of permanent ineligibility for the Hall of Fame, Rose received 9.5% of the votes (17th place overall) in his first year on the ballot for the BBWAA.
 He continued to receive votes for the next two years but failed to achieve the minimum of 5% to keep him on the ballot.
 Rose was inducted into the Baseball Reliquary's Shrine of the Eternals in 2010.

-Rose made the National League All-Star roster 17 times.
-Only three National League players (Hank Aaron, Willie Mays, and Stan Musial) and five American League players (Mickey Mantle, Cal Ripken, Ted Williams, Rod Carew, and Carl Yastrzemski) have more appearances.
+Rose made the National League All-Star roster seventeen times.
+Only three National League players (Hank Aaron, Willie Mays, and Stan Musial) and five American League (AL) players (Mickey Mantle, Cal Ripken, Ted Williams, Rod Carew, and Carl Yastrzemski) have more appearances.
 He was voted the National League's Most Valuable Player in 1973, but also finished in the top five vote-getters in 1968, 1969, 1975, and 1976.
 He led the league in batting average three times (1968, 1969, 1973), in plate appearances and hits seven times, in games played and doubles five times, in at-bats and runs scored four times, and in on-base percentage twice (1968, 1979).